-- You can ask: “Will anything change till the next quarter” Once the prospect assures you that they do want to do business with you, you can respond with: “Great!
+- You can ask: “Will anything change till the next quarter” Once the prospect assures you that they want to do business with you, you can respond with: “Great!
 Let’s get in touch a week before the next quarter and we can have the ball rolling”.
-If he does not intend to get back then he is just trying to get away from the situation
+If they do not intend to get back then he is just trying to get away from the situation

 Objection: “I need to check with my boss/coworker/CEO before taking the final decision”

 - Keep the conversation going to understand more about the decision-maker so that you can more easily move the sale forward

 - Increase your brand awareness by sending great content (brochures/insights reports) to the concerned party and the decision-maker.
 But never get direct with the decision-maker without the concerned party’s consent as that will break your deal

 - You may also find out that the person you’re speaking with DOES actually has influence or even partial purchasing power — a valuable b